Seeing Isn't Believing: Context-Aware Adversarial Patch Synthesis via Conditional GAN: Introduction

 In this work, we push adversarial patch research into the Transformer era with a \emph{targeted}, \emph{realism-aware} GAN framework under strict black-box constraints.
 Unlike prior methods that simply maximize misclassification, our generator consumes a real input image rather than random noise and produces a patch conditioned on an attacker-specified target class-enabling precise manipulation of the victim’s perception.
 To ensure both high attack success and visual plausibility, we jointly optimize three losses: (1) an adversarial loss that maximizes the victim’s predicted probability of the target class, (2) a pixel-level perceptual loss that preserves similarity to the seed patch, and (3) a deep feature consistency loss via a frozen VGG network to enforce semantic coherence.
 Crucially, we guide patch placement using Grad-CAM heatmaps extracted from a surrogate ResNet-50 \cite{selvaraju2017grad}, localizing perturbations to semantically salient regions without querying victim gradients.
 This purely black-box, attention-driven design yields strong generalization across both convolutional and Transformer classifiers, demonstrating consistent, high targeted attack success rates without any victim-model fine-tuning or additional gradient access.

-\textbf{Contributions.} This paper makes the following contributions: \begin{enumerate} \item We propose a \emph{targeted}, realism-aware conditional GAN framework for adversarial patch synthesis that consumes a real input image and an attacker-specified target class, enabling precise control over the victim’s predicted label while maintaining visual plausibility. \item We introduce a purely black-box, attention-driven attack pipeline that leverages Grad-CAM heatmaps from a surrogate ResNet-50 to guide patch placement-requiring no gradient access to the victim model \cite{selvaraju2017grad}. \item We formulate a multi-objective loss combining (1) an adversarial loss to maximize the target‐class probability, (2) a pixel‐level perceptual loss to preserve seed‐patch similarity, and (3) a deep feature consistency loss via a frozen VGG network to enforce semantic coherence. \item We demonstrate strong generalization across diverse ImageNet-pretrained architectures-including both convolutional backbones and Vision Transformers-achieving state-of-the-art targeted attack success rates without any victim-model fine-tuning. \end{enumerate}
+\textbf{This paper makes the following contributions:} \begin{enumerate} \item We propose a \emph{targeted}, realism-aware conditional GAN framework for adversarial patch synthesis that consumes a real input image and an attacker-specified target class, enabling precise control over the victim’s predicted label while maintaining visual plausibility. \item We introduce a purely black-box, attention-driven attack pipeline that leverages Grad-CAM heatmaps from a surrogate ResNet-50 to guide patch placement-requiring no gradient access to the victim model \cite{selvaraju2017grad}.

+\item We formulate a multi-objective loss combining (1) an adversarial loss to maximize the target‐class probability, (2) a pixel‐level perceptual loss to preserve seed‐patch similarity, and (3) a deep feature consistency loss via a frozen VGG network to enforce semantic coherence. \item We demonstrate strong generalization across diverse ImageNet-pretrained architectures-including both convolutional backbones and Vision Transformers-achieving state-of-the-art targeted attack success rates without any victim-model fine-tuning.
+Unlike prior patch attacks that address realism, black-box feasibility, or universality in isolation, our method uniquely unifies \textbf{image-conditioned patch synthesis}, \textbf{saliency-guided placement}, and \textbf{targeted misclassification} within a strict black-box setting.